 Institutions that participate in U.S. federal financial aid programs must disclose information upon request about undergraduate student "completion rates" to current and prospective students.
 The federal Student-Right-To-Know Act defines the cohort of students on which the institution must report as "first-time, full-time, degree-seeking" students who enter the fall term.
 Completion rates calculated in accordance with the statute for each of DeVry University's U.S. undergraduate campuses generally fall within the range of completion rates at selected four-year urban public colleges serving low-income students in the areas in which its campuses are located.
-However, DeVry University's overall completion rate for full-time students (not limited to first-time, full-time-students, who comprise only approximately 19% of DeVry University students have previously attended other colleges, but these students are not included in the completion rate statistics that are defined by the Student-Right-To-Know Act.
+However, DeVry University's overall completion rate for full-time students (not limited to first-time, full-time-students, who comprise only approximately 19% of DeVry University's entering class) is more representative of DeVry University's student population and is higher than reported in these statistics.
+Many DeVry University students have previously attended other colleges, but these students are not included in the completion rate statistics that are defined by the Student-Right-To-Know Act.
 Completion rates for undergraduate students entering with previous college experience generally are higher than for first-time students.
 In an effort to improve our completion rates as defined by the statute, DeVry University has enhanced its student support services.
 For 2010 freshman students (the latest period for which final completion statistics are available), the first-time, full-time degree-seeking graduation rate for DeVry University U.S. undergraduates was 26.0%.